 Best single cell flashlight with best range

-- Available with XPL-HI led for the farthest reaching beam (latest version)
+- Available with XPH25-HI led for the farthest reaching beam (latest version)

 - Momentary on (which means it can be use with morse coding)